two children hanging on the playground

 Apr 24, 2024

-Untangling the complexities of ADHD and autism comorbidity.
-Discover genetic links, shared behaviors, and treatment approaches.
+Explore the complexities of ADHD and autism comorbidity—discover genetic links, shared traits, and effective treatment approaches for both conditions.

 To gain a comprehensive understanding of the relationship between Attention-Deficit/Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD), it is important to explore the co-occurrence of these conditions as well as the historical perspective on their diagnosis.

-The recognition of this comorbidity has evolved over time.
+The recognition of this comorbidity has evolved.
 Previously, the American Psychiatric Association's diagnostic manual held that autism and ADHD were mutually exclusive.
 However, with the debut of the current "Diagnostic and Statistical Manual of Mental Disorders" (DSM-5) in 2013, a dual diagnosis became permissible.
 This change reflects a better understanding of the shared features and complexities surrounding ADHD and autism.

 Historical Perspective on Diagnosis